scloud19/SECipedia/AWS/aws_misc_items.md

     A DNS zone is the part of a domain for which an individual DNS server is responsible.

+  What do DNS requests to name servers look like?
+    But just how exactly did your computer know what webpage to display for you, and what server to pull it from?

+    Your web-browser knows you typed InMotionHosting.com into the address bar.

+    Your computer then uses DNS to retrieve the current nameservers for InMotionHosting.com.

+    Our public nameservers; ns.inmotionhosting.com and ns2.inmotionhosting.com are retrieved.

+    Your computer asks our nameservers for the A (address) record for InMotionHosting.com.

+    Our public nameservers respond back with the IP address 192.145.237.216

+    Your computer sends a request to that IP address along with the page you're requesting.

+    Our web server hosting InMotionHosting.com then sends your web-browser the requested page.

   Common DNS Types (Dont need to know for exam)
     SOA Records